flow-project/flow/docs/source/tutorial.rst

 -----------------------------------------

 For the third and final time, we will begin by inheriting a core base class from cistar.

-Create a new script called "my_environment.py", and begin by importing cistar's base environment class.
+Create a new script called ``my_environment.py``, and begin by importing cistar's base environment class.

 ::

     # import the base environment class
-    from cistar_dev.core.base_env import SumoEnvironment
+    from cistar.envs.base_env import SumoEnvironment

 In addition to cistar's base environment, we will import a few objects from ``gym``, which will make our environment class compatible with ``rllab``'s